 To assess the effects of PAE compared to other procedures for treatment of LUTS in men with BPH.

-We performed a comprehensive search using multiple databases (The Cochrane Library, MEDLINE, Embase, LILACS, Scopus, Web of Science, and Google Scholar), trials registries, other sources of grey literature, and conference proceedings with no restrictions on language of publication or publication status, up until 25 September 2020.
+We performed a comprehensive search the Cochrane Library, MEDLINE, Embase, three other databases, trials registries, other sources of grey literature, and conference proceedings with no restrictions on language of publication or publication status, up to 8 November 2021.

 Two review authors independently classified studies for inclusion or exclusion and abstracted data from the included studies.
 We performed statistical analyses by using a random-effects model and interpreted them according to the Cochrane Handbook for Systematic Reviews of Interventions.
 We used GRADE guidance to rate the certainty of evidence of RCTs and NRSs.

 We found data to inform two comparisons: PAE versus TURP (six RCTs and two NRSs), and PAE versus sham (one RCT).
-Mean age, IPSS, and prostate volume of participants were 66 years, 22.8, and 72.8 mL, respectively.
+Mean age was 66 years, International Prostate Symptom Score (IPSS) was 22.8, and prostate volume of participants was 72.8 mL.
 This abstract focuses on the comparison of PAE versus TURP as the primary topic of interest.

-We included six RCTs and two NRSs with short-term (up to 12 months) follow-up and one RCT with long-term follow-up (13 to 24 months).
+We included six RCTs and two NRSs with short-term (up to 12 months) follow-up, and two RCTs and one NRS with long-term follow-up (13 to 24 months).